isabella232/advertising-cloud.en/help/user-guide/execution/fixedmargin.md

 # Fixed Margin Management {#fixed-margin-management}

 Fixed Margin Management is one of the two business models supported in TubeMogul's Margin Management feature.
 In the past, you were asked to calculate the net budget outside of the platform, and then apply these at the campaign and placement levels.
-Now you can enter a&nbsp;gross budget, put in the pre-negotiated fixed margin percentage, and then TubeMogul will auto-calculate and cap spend at the net budget.
+Now you can enter a gross budget, put in the pre-negotiated fixed margin percentage, and then TubeMogul will auto-calculate and cap spend at the net budget.
-`<script src="//fast.wistia.com/assets/external/E-v1.js" async charset="ISO-8859-1"></script>`Activating this feature at the campaign level will account for it at all levels.&nbsp;Ultimately reducing&nbsp;the amount of manual work required to figure out what your budgets are.
+`<script src="//fast.wistia.com/assets/external/E-v1.js" async charset="ISO-8859-1"></script>`Activating this feature at the campaign level will account for it at all levels.
+Ultimately reducing the amount of manual work required to figure out what your budgets are.

 [ ![fixed](assets/fixed.png)](assets/fixed.png)